lelou6666/WavesOfWhat/readme.txt

 It correctly classifies 2658 persons on average in the first pair: floor(0.5530713*1472) + floor(0.5588122*3301) = 814 + 1844 = 2658

-And it correctly classifies more than 60% of military in the test set:
-248/375 on average in the  Sportsmen-vs-Military pair, 230/375 on average in the Scientists-vs-Military pair.
-Exactly as during validation, sizes of training sets are 1374*2 and 3392*2 here, and a 1000 iterations.

 Archives Gauquelin:
 http://cura.free.fr/gauq/17archg.html
 Robert Doolaard's research: